giganticode/langmodels/README.md

 ## LM Evaluation

-When training a language model, it is important to have ability to evaluate LM's performance In this section we describe about different ways to ways to validate the performance using this library.
+When training a language model, it is important to be able to evaluate LM's performance.
+In this section we describe different ways to do this using `langmodels` library.
 You can also use our [tool](https://github.com/giganticode/vsc-extension-backend) to visualize the evaluation.

 ### Evaluation on a string / file